Flavours of Portugal: Fruit on the Camino

-We took off on our short Camino trip in the colorful month of October.
-Our trip took us from the picture perfect town of Porto, along the coast to finish in beautiful Baiona.
+We took off on our short Camino de Santiago trip in the colorful month of October.
+Our trip took us from the picture-perfect town of Porto, along the coast to finish in beautiful Baiona.
 My mission was to discover the fruit on the Camino.
 What fruits were ripe?
 What fruits could be seen from the trail?
 Which fruits would we taste at each stop along the way?

 The green Vino Verde grapes are also found lining the fields of Northern Portugal.
 Used to make a light, slightly fizzy white wine, this grape is one of the most popular in the region.
 Another popular variety is the Alvarinho grape can also be found along the route and this delicious fruit is related to the Albariño in Spain, found just outside the border with Rías Baixas.
 Grapes are the most tempting in Autumn.
 They are perfectly plump and ripe.

 Another fruity highlight of the trip were the Lemon trees jutting out from walled gardens in Northern Portugal.
-These bright colored fruits go perfectly with the fresh seafood you will find in any restaurant on the Coastal Camino.
+These bright-colored fruits go perfectly with the fresh seafood you will find in any restaurant on the Coastal Camino.

 Next on the list are the hidden gems of the trip: the Kiwis and the Marmelos.
-The hairy kiwi fruits are hiding among low hanging branches before Viana do Castelo, shading from the Autumn sun.
-Pear shaped Quince trees were my surprise find on the route.
+The hairy kiwi fruits are hiding among low-hanging branches before Viana do Castelo, shading from the Autumn sun.
+Pear-shaped Quince trees were my surprise find on the route.
 These fruits are also known as Marmelo’s in Portugal and their soft texture makes them ideal for making marmalade.
 Yum!
 They produce beautiful pink flowers in May and are ripe for picking in September.

 Last but not least we stumbled upon rows of apple trees, ripe for picking.
 We even had some apples as presents kindly brought to us by Maria’s lovely parents on our last day.
-Fruit filled orchards were a highlight of my Camino trip along the Portuguese coast.
-For anyone who enjoys fresh smelling fruit and witnessing natures power to produce these amazing colors then this route is just perfect.
+Fruit-filled orchards were a highlight of my Camino trip along the Portuguese coast.
+For anyone who enjoys fresh-smelling fruit and witnessing nature’s power to produce these amazing colors then this route is just perfect.
 I’ve already been making plans to go back with my good friend Mario for my next fix of fruity goodness.